Corruption of Haustfyr Chapter 2: Madam's Homestead

 ---The Western Bank---

-The fog thins as you step off the bridge, the air thick with the scent of wet earth and moss.
+The fog thins as we step off the bridge, the air thick with the scent of wet earth and moss.
 The river churns below, dragging branches and broken debris downstream.
 Ahead, near the bank, a figure lies half-buried in reeds.

 Wint signals the others to stay back and approaches cautiously.
 “Someone’s down.”

-You move closer.
+We move closer.
 A man in ranger leathers lies on his side, his leg twisted and bruised, a crude splint of thin twigs and dirty fabric bound around it.
 His cloak bears the faint crest of the Arcury.
 Blood darkens the edge of his sleeve, though his eyes remain sharp and aware.

 “Last time I checked, no,” Pip mutters.